single-cell-proteomic/SCPRO-HI/README.md

 - umap

-The packages shown below are installed automatically by the code using Pip3:
+The following packages are automatically installed by the code using Pip3:

 - harmonypy
 - mnnpy
 - scanorama